Grouter/godot-fftwater/README.md

 ---

 # Usage (if you want to just use it in your game)
+`tessendorf.gdns` library just generates displacement values and pushes them via texture to material(shader) passed in by update funtion.
+Actual vertex displacement must be done in shader.

 Download `godotProject/bin`, `godotProject/Water.shader` and `godotProject/Water.gd` folder into your Godot project folder.

 1) Create `MeshInstance` and set `PlaneMesh` as mesh property